sparkfun/SparkFun-KiCad-Libraries/Documentation/KiCadPadMod.md

 ## Pad Modification Script

-The script KiCadPadMod.py modifies KiCad model files
+The script KiCadPadMod.py modifies KiCad model files.
+It operates on pads and can change parameters as configured with options.

+Features:

+* Operate on SMD, PTH, or NPTH per each pass
+* Exclude, or only operate on, pads at origin
+* Add or remove paste or mask layers
+* modify pad clearance, mask margin, or paste margin

 ### Syntax

 Running the script by itself is not useful.
-Instead, kludge together massive option lists in a batch file and run it that way for the options you want.
+Instead, kludge together option lists in a batch file and run it that way for the options you want.

 `KiCadPadMod [options list] [input directory] [output directory] [(optional search term)]`